Will Wisconsin cover the spread vs. SMU? Betting Trends, Record ATS

 - The Badgers have covered the spread twice in five opportunities this season.

-- Wisconsin has played as a favorite of -300 or more twice this season and won both games.
+- The Badgers have played as a favorite of -350 or more twice this season and won both games.

-- Sportsbooks have implied with the moneyline set for this matchup that the Badgers have a 75% chance to win.

-- The Mustangs have been listed as an underdog of +230 or more on two occasions this season and won both games.

-- Sportsbooks have implied with the moneyline set for this matchup that SMU has a 30.3% chance of pulling out a win.
+- The moneyline for this contest implies a 77.8% chance of a victory for Wisconsin.

 Wisconsin vs. SMU Over/Under Stats